authelia/authelia/docs/content/integration/openid-connect/introduction.md

 relying party to ensure the Authorization Response was returned by the expected issuer and also ensures the response was not tampered with or forged as it is cryptographically signed.

-This response mode is not supported by many clients but we recommend it is used if it's supported.
+This response mode is not supported by many clients, but we recommend it is used if it's supported.

 #### Proof Key Code Exchange